 10.B.iii Compensation of Members

-The Office of the Vice President for Research and Economic Development provides no compensation to members of the University of Iowa IRBs with the exception of parking vouchers provided to community members to cover the cost of parking during meetings of the University of Iowa IRB.
-The departments of physician members and of IRB Chairs receive compensation for their time commitment to the University of Iowa IRBs.
+The Office of the Vice President for Research and Economic Development provides limited compensation to members and IRB Chairs of the University of Iowa IRBs.
+Parking vouchers are provided to community members to cover the cost of parking during meetings of the University of Iowa IRB.
+When applicable the UI Health Care departments of physician members and of IRB Chairs receive compensation to offset their clinical time commitment in order to serve on the University of Iowa IRBs.

 10.B.iv Role of Consultants